 Opiate Withdrawal Symptoms

 Opiate withdrawal symptoms are different from those of other drug addictions.
-The medical detox typically lasts three to five days.
+The medically assisted detox typically lasts three to five days.
 Moreover, the early and late stages of withdrawal result in a number of physical symptoms.
 However, the psychological effects can last a long time.

 Our trained team of professionals uses a focused strategy to reduce the discomfort associated with opioid withdrawal.
 Symptoms of withdrawal include:

 - Cold flashes

 What an Opiate Detox Can Do for You

 If you have ever undergone an opioid detox, you will know how difficult it is.
 Although the detoxification process does not last very long, it is physically and mentally taxing enough that some find it difficult to continue with it without assistance.